rapidez/docs/src/3.x/package-development.md

 ### Adding multiple functions

-If you want to add multiple functions this might get cluttered, in that case, you can use a mixin; all functions defined in there will be made available from your model:
+If you want to add multiple functions, this might get cluttered.
+In that case, you can use a mixin.
+All functions defined in there will be made available from your model:

 ```php
 Product::mixin(ProductMixin::class);